ysyk2021/ai-for-small-business-inventory-management-techniques-and-strategies-for-more-accurate-tracking/src/chapter-4-1.md

-# Overview of AI Tools and Technologies for Small Business Inventory Management

 Choosing the right AI tools and technologies is crucial for small businesses looking to improve inventory management.
 In this chapter, we will provide an overview of AI tools and technologies that can help small businesses streamline inventory management processes and achieve more accurate tracking.